3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Abstract

 \section{Abstract}

-Nonlinear kinetic structures are regularly observed in space and experimental magnetized plasmas, called electron phase-space holes (EH).
-The existence of EH is conditioned and varies according to the ambient magnetic field and the parameters of the electron beam that may generate them.
-The objective of this paper is to extend the 3D Bernstein-Greene-Kruskal (BGK) model with cylindrical geometry to include finite effects due to (i) the strength of the ambient magnetic field $\mathbf{B}_0$, by modifying the Poisson equation with a term derived from the electron polarization current, and (ii) the drift velocity $u_e$ of the background plasma with respect to the EH, by considering velocity-shifted Maxwellian distributions for the boundary conditions.
-This allows us to more realistically determine the distributions of trapped and passing particles interacting with the EH, as well as the width-amplitude relationships for their existence.
+Nonlinear electron kinetic structures are regularly observed in space and experimental magnetized plasmas, called electron phase-space holes (EHs).
+The existence of EHs is conditioned and varies according to the ambient magnetic field and the parameters of the electron beam(s) that may generate them.
+The objective of this paper is to extend the 3D Bernstein-Greene-Kruskal (BGK) model with cylindrical geometry developed by Chen et al.\cite{chen2004bernstein, chen2005width} to include simultaneously finite effects due to (i) the strength of the ambient magnetic field $\mathbf{B}_0$, by modifying the Poisson equation with a term derived from the electron polarization current, and (ii) the drift velocity $u_e$ of the background plasma electrons with respect to the EH, by considering velocity-shifted Maxwellian distributions for the boundary conditions.
+This allows us to more realistically determine the distributions of trapped and passing particles forming the EHs, as well as the width-amplitude relationships for their existence.